 - connect children with the most appropriate supports in their area

-- provide some initial supports
+- provide short-term early childhood supports